|

 YES, it can be.

-It takes a lot of planning, understanding their proper care and needs.
+It takes a lot of planning of understanding their proper care, needs and

 Black bears are NOT like raising a dog.
 You can't expect to buy a bear cub and attempt to raise it like

-you would a dog...
-It takes a lot of patience and time to care for a cub..
+It takes a lot of patience and time to care for a cub.

-Remember, they will grow large and very strong and power you.
+Remember, they will grow large and very strong and can over power you.

 They can be unpredictable.